tile-dev/tile-dev.github.io/docs/architecture.md

 ## Analytics Code

-Tile uses the Datapane Python library to provide support for building Application Servers, Reports, and Dashboards that make up your project.
+Tile uses the popular [Datapane](https://github.com/datapane/datapane) Python library to provide support for building Application Servers, Reports, and Dashboards that make up your project.

-You can use Datapane with many popular Python data science libraries, such as Pandas, Altair, Matplotlib,and more, and it works direct from Jupyter.
+You can use Datapane with many popular Python data science libraries, such as Pandas, Altair, and Matplotlib, and it works direct from Jupyter.

 ### Reportings and Dashboarding